ilona-baude/ilona-baude/README.md

 <img width="100%" height="350px" src="https://github.com/ilona-baude/img/blob/main/9ynmFP.webp" /> </br>
  # 👋 Hi there
 I'm a student in IT looking for a work-study placement in cybersecurity.</br>
-I'm passionate about data privacy and safety and looking to learn more about infosec
+I'm passionate about data privacy and safety and looking to learn more about infosec.
 ## 🧵About Me
 * 🎓 Formations:
   * Bachelor in English (Bac +3)